s3rius/obsidian/docs/Python/How to start a python project.md

     └── test_new_proj.py
 ```

 It's our brand new project with several stubs.
 There is nothing unusual.
-All the code you want to write will be placed in a directory with the same name as the project. `README.rst` is the default README. `pyproject.toml` contains meta-data about project, such as dependencies, description, extra installation options and more.
+All the code you want to write will be placed in a directory with the same name as the project. `README.rst` is the default README. `pyproject.toml` contains meta-data about the project, such as dependencies, description, extra installation options, and more.
 You can read about `pyproject.toml` [here](https://python-poetry.org/docs/pyproject/).

 ## How to deal with poetry